 Mike Krzyzewski (pronounced Sha-shef-ski) was born in Chicago and raised on the city's Northwest side, among other working class Polish-American families.
 His father was an elevator operator, his mother a cleaning woman.
 The family shared a two-story home with relatives.
 From an early age, Mike showed enthusiasm for all sports, but by high school he was focusing on basketball.
 As a high school athlete, he made such an impression he was recruited by coach Bob Knight for the United States Military Academy at West Point, where he became captain of the basketball team.
 After graduation, he served in the U.S. Army from 1969 to 1974.

-In 1986 Krzyzewski's team reached the Final Four and came within one game of winning the championship.
+Krzyzewski's team reached the Final Four in 1986 and came within one game of winning the championship.
 In that year, they had played more games than any other team in the history of college basketball.
 With the departure of the five seniors on the squad, many observers expected a sharp decline in Duke's basketball fortunes but Krzyzewski's 1987 Devils won 24 games and made it to the Sweet 16, losing to Indiana, which went on to win the national championship.
 From 1988 to 1992, he led his team to the Final Four for five consecutive seasons.
 UCLA's legendary John Wooden is the only other coach in the history of the tournament to perform this feat.

-Over the years, Coach K. has turned down spectacularly lucrative offers to coach professional teams, including the Los Angeles Lakers.
+Over the years, Coach K has turned down spectacularly lucrative offers to coach professional teams, including the Los Angeles Lakers.
 His continuing commitment to the college game, and his loyalty to the Duke University community have made him an exemplary figure in the world of sports.